mhartl/git-utils/README.md

 This repo contains some Git utility scripts.
 The highlights are `git open`, `git pull-request`, `git push-branch`, and `git undo`, which you’ll never understand how you did without.

-`git-utils` used to be pure Bash scripts, but they are now available as a Ruby gem, both because Ruby is more powerful than bash and because now `git-utils` can be included more easily as a dependency for the [pivotal-github](https://github.com/mhartl/pivotal-github/) gem.
-As a result, installation is easy if you have RubyGems installed:
+`git-utils` used to be pure Bash scripts, but they are now available as a Ruby gem:

     gem install git-utils

+See below for more details on the commands defined by `git-utils`.
 To learn more about how to use Git itself, see the tutorial book and online course [*Learn Enough Git to Be Dangerous*](https://www.learnenough.com/git).

 ## Commands